gbrough/battleship/README.md

   - Computer randomly places 5 ships, player has 10 guesses
 2. Advanced 1 player game.
   - player and computer places ships, both guess
-  - player places 5 ships, computer places 5 ships
   - take turns guessing, whichever one hits all five first wins
-3. Add 5 different ship types
+3. Basic Game -  5 different ship types
+  - computer randomly places 5 ships with different sizes, player has 10 guesses, thats 17 out of 64
+4. Advanced 1 Player Game - 5 different ship types
+  - player and computer place 5 ships, both guess
+  - take turns guessing, whichever one hits all five first wins
   - Can objects or dictionaries be used?
-  - change from 1 player game to advanced 1 player game
-4. Improve AI
+5. Improve AI
-  - If hit, computer plays adjacent to ship
-  - Place ships in center and not edges, some next to each other
+  - Computer Placement - Place ships in center and not edges, cluster in bottom right corner
+  - Computer Guess - If hit, computer plays adjacent to ship
-  - Use checkerboard guess strategy
+  - Computer Guess - Use checkerboard guess strategy